Cost of LivingUpdated May 2026

 How does New Haven compare to other northeast cities?

-Among northeastern cities in our database, New Haven ranks near the middle for cost of living.
+Among northeastern cities in our database, New Haven ranks on the higher end for cost of living.
 Nearby alternatives include Bridgeport and Hartford.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect cost of living costs in New Haven?